Helen of Zadar: Life

 She is said to have originated from the old patrician family Madi from Zadar.
-She married Michael Krešimir II, and became queen consort in 946.
+She married Michael Krešimir II, and became queen consort in 949.

 She became the queen dowager of Croatia after the death of her husband in 969.
 However, since her husband was succeeded by their son who was a minor, she also became the regent of Croatia on behalf of her son.
 As such, she ruled until her own death.

 Regency

+According to the Thomas the Archdeacon's 13th century Historia Salonitana, Queen Helen built the churches of St. Stephen and St. Mary in Salona (today's Solin).
+The atrium of the St. Stephen became the Mausoleum of Croatian Kings and is preserved to the present day.